 More recent enquiries by the Central Statistics Office, using a concept of credit constraint, suggest that access to credit remains an issue for broadly similar proportions of Irish households, albeit a reducing cohort.
-These latter enquiries are carried out in the form of Household Finance and Consumption Surveys (HFCS) and again use a composite measure- albeit a different one - based not on possession of credit products as in the SILC questions but on application (or not) for them.
-As illustrated in Table 2 above, the incidence of credit constraint has fallen from 14.7% in 2013 to 7.9% in 2018 "and dropped in all household types over this Nutwidd'standing, this still means that around 134,000 households remained 'credit constrained' at the time of the last national enquily Those most at risk of credit constraint in six key categories as of 2018 are identifiable as follows (Table 5):
+These latter enquiries are carried out in the form of Household Finance and Consumption Surveys (HFCS), and again use a composite measure- albeit a different one - based not on possession of credit products as in the SILC questions but on application (or not) for them.
+As illustrated in Table 2 above, the incidence of credit constraint has fallen from 14.7% in 2013 to 7.9% in 2018 "and dropped in all household types over this period".
+Notwithstanding, this still means that around 134,000 households remained 'credit constrained' at the time of the last national enquiry.
+Those most at risk of credit constraint in six key categories as of 2018 are identifiable as follows (Table 5):

-Tuble 5.
-Groups most at risk of create constraint, 2010 Variable Category most at risk of credit const Household composition Lone parents (1 adult plus children); Household income percentile 3rd lowest quintile (40-59%) Age of HRP Less than 35 years Work status of HRP Unemployed Tenure status Rented or rent free Highest education level completed Post-leaving certificate
+Variable Category most at risk of credit constraint Household composition Lone parents (1 adult plus children); Household income percentile 3rd lowest quintile (40-59%) Age of HRP Less than 35 years Work status of HRP Unemployed Tenure status Rented or rent free Highest education level completed Post-leaving certificate